200 SW Market St.

 Alan has extensive litigation experience in federal and state courts with special emphasis on injured worker and disability discrimination litigation.
 Currently, in addition to a litigation case load, Alan consults with employer/clients on the development of management strategies for dealing with injured and disabled workers, family medical leave and workers compensation conflicts.

-Alan is a member of the following associations: Oregon Bar Association; American Bar Association (Labor, employment law, litigation and civil rights sections member); Defense Research Institute; Oregon Association of Defense Counsel.
+Alan is a member of the following associations: Oregon Bar Association; Washington Bar Association; and the Oregon Association of Defense Counsel.

 Michael G. McClory

 J.D., University of Notre Dame, 1989; B.A., University of Notre Dame, 1986